n3m0-source/n3m0-source.github.io/README.md

 Currently, everything below here is just, default Text

-Learn markup then customize :) https://en.wikipedia.org/wiki/Markdown
+I have to learn Markdown, then customize :) https://en.wikipedia.org/wiki/Markdown

 You can use the [editor on GitHub](https://github.com/n3m0-source/n3m0-source.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.